-Maths courses on exciting new sister site: mathscourses.co.uk
+Maths courses on my sister site: mathscourses.co.uk

-After many hours of work, I’m proud and delighted to introduce my new sister site, mathscourses.co.uk.
+After many hours of work, I’m proud and delighted to introduce my sister site, mathscourses.co.uk.
 As the name suggests, its purpose is to host a range of maths courses.
 Exciting?
 Well, maybe not for everyone, but it is for me!
 It’s been a steep learning curve since my website building skills are elementary at best, but I think it’s looking quite good if I do say so myself!

 Maths courses on the site